heathercat123/PAWS-Decomp/README.md

 - [The Adobe Air SDK](https://airsdk.harman.com/).

 #### Compiling
 NOTE: These instrucions are made for VSCode ONLY.
-To compile from the command line, [install asconfigc](https://github.com/BowlerHatLLC/asconfigc?tab=readme-ov-file#installation) refer to [this](https://github.com/BowlerHatLLC/asconfigc?tab=readme-ov-file#command-line-usage).
+To compile from the command line, [install asconfigc](https://github.com/BowlerHatLLC/asconfigc?tab=readme-ov-file#installation) and refer to [this](https://github.com/BowlerHatLLC/asconfigc?tab=readme-ov-file#command-line-usage).
 1. Set the AIR_HOME environment variable to the path of your AIR sdk.
 1. Open the directory of the decomp in Visual Studio.
 1. Go to the **Terminal** menu and select **Run Build Task...**.
 Alternatively, use the Ctrl+Shift+B keyboard shortcut (or Command+Shift+B on macOS).